nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - React is basically a layer between the DOM and the developer, where JSX syntax is transformed into DOM CreateElement and other statements.
 - Use arrow-function syntax when passing functions or event handlers as props.
 This avoids having the function fire when the page renders.
 - Components remember their state when it is defined in its Constructor.
 Call 'super' when defining the constructor of a subclass.
+- React elements are first-class JavaScript objects and can be passed around as parameters in React apps.
+- When building lists dynamically, which is often done with `Array.map()`, assign a proper key to each item.
+It only needs to be unique between Components and their siblings.
+- React dis-allows storing 'key' items in State; they are used internally by React.
-- Before changing data in State, copy the element(s) you want to change, change them, and then use setState to replace the elements.
-Otherwise the component will reload unexpectedly and State might become corrupted.
-Calling `slice()` is a good function to copy an array in State, and the spread operator `...` will also work on Arrays and Objects.
+- Components reload when state is changed.
+Before changing data in State: copy the element(s), edit their value(s), then use setState to replace them.
+Calling `slice()` is a good function to copy an array in State.
+The spread operator `...` will also work to copy Arrays and Objects.
+- When `setState{}` is called, only the items specified within the braces are changed in State, the rest remain unchanged.
+- Pushing into an array is usual, but consider using `concat()` because it does not mutuate the original array.
+This makes in compatible with State operations.
-- Design any logic functions to process a single element or state.
+- Design logic functions to process a single element or state.
 This will simplify the logic and allow returning a meaningful result to the calling function.

 Arrow Function used for an onClick event: `onClick={() => this.setState({value: 'X'})}`